 If these procedures are not followed, University travel insurance will be invalidated.
 Travellers are strongly advised to check the terms and conditions outlined Insurance website.

 Where staff/ students are already in country, or travelling from and to a different country, the restrictions on travel out of and in to the UK do not apply; any proposed work should still be subject to a suitable and sufficient risk assessment, taking into account the FCDO advice on that country, and in country requirements.
-Where required in accordance with FCDO statuses (see above High risk travel), these risk assessments should be reviewed by the Safety Office and approved by the HoD/FBC.
+Where required in accordance with FCDO statuses (see above High risk travel), these risk assessments should be reviewed by the Safety Office, and approved by the HoD/FBC.

 Careful consideration must be given by departments to the arrangements for ongoing monitoring of the health, safety and welfare of a member of staff/ student/ group of students.
 This will include key points of contact and sources of support, and clarity about the roles of the department and/or the college, as appropriate.
 Departments are also reminded to consider their contingency plans and protocols for dealing with repatriation or emergencies in the country.